SCHH-Commons/website-template/README.md

 Your website is now live!
 GitHub will display a message with your site's URL, which will look like:
 `https://YOUR-USERNAME.github.io/YOUR-REPOSITORY-NAME`

-(It may take a few minutes for your site to appear online)
+Note that it may take a few minutes for your site to appear online as there is a build process that automatically occurs after activating the website for the first time and each time a commit (file addition, deletion or modification) is made to the repository.
+The build generally takes about a minute.
+The status of the build can be seen by clicking on the `Actions` link found at the top of the repository home page.

 ### 4. Edit Your Website Content